pavannayak535/Quora-Question-pair-similarity/README.md

 - Train.csv contains 5 columns : qid1, qid2, question1, question2, is_duplicate
 - Size of Train.csv - 60MB
 - Number of rows in Train.csv = 404,290
-###  Example Data point

-"id","qid1","qid2","question1","question2","is_duplicate"
-"0","1","2","What is the step by step guide to invest in share market in india?","What is the step by step guide to invest in share market?","0"
-"1","3","4","What is the story of Kohinoor (Koh-i-Noor) Diamond?","What would happen if the Indian government stole the Kohinoor (Koh-i-Noor) diamond back?","0"
-"7","15","16","How can I be a good geologist?","What should I do to be a great geologist?","1" "11","23","24","How do I read and find my YouTube comments?","How can I see all my Youtube comments?","1"

 ##  Mapping the real world problem to an ML problem
 ###  Type of Machine Leaning Problem